Rinorea bengalensis

 Rinorea bengalensis is a species of plant in the family Violaceae.
-They are seen as understorey trees in wet evergreen forests up to 800 meters in Indomalaya, Australia and Pacific Islands.
+They are seen as understorey trees in wet evergreen forests up to 800 m in Indomalaya, Australia and Pacific Islands.
 In the Western Ghats they can be seen at Coorg and Chikmagalur districts.

-The Rinorea bengalensis contains a very high nickel concentrations for substances with low concentration of an element (e.g. 500 pg/g for plants growing over limestones).
+Rinorea bengalensis contains a very high nickel concentrations for substances with low concentration of an element (e.g. 500 pg/g for plants growing over limestones).
 It has a hyperaccumulators of nickel with levels up to 1.8%.